- Premium looks

 The 2020 Forte gets two new trims in the form of the GT-Line and GT, the former of which gets styling updates to make it look sportier than it is.
 The Forte GT has the guts to back up its name, with a 201-horsepower turbo-4, dual-clutch automatic transmission, and sport-tuned rear suspension and exhaust.
 There’s also a new EX Special Edition package that adds some unique features and trim.

 Kia has applied the styling cues of its sleek Stinger to the humble Forte, and the results are a hit.
-The Forte looks sleek and high-quality next to its economy car rivals, especially in new GT-Line and GT guise.
+The Forte looks high-quality next to its economy car rivals, especially in new GT-Line and GT guise.
 The interior is a cut above, with great standard tech and excellent material quality.

 While the standard inline-4 and continuously variable transmission (CVT) are adequate for an economy car with 147 hp, the drivetrain won’t be setting any speed records nor winning any awards for refinements.
 The run-of-the-mill Forte has firmly weighted steering that generates some feedback for the driver, and a decently damped ride despite its short wheelbase.
 Fuel economy is solid as well, with average figures ranging from 25 mpg to 31 mpg.
 As for the Forte GT, we’ll let you know more after we drive one in the coming months.